E number

-E numbers ("E" stands for "Europe") are codes for substances used as food additives, including those found naturally in many foods such as vitamin C, for use within the European Union (EU) and European Free Trade Association (EFTA).
+E numbers, short for Europe numbers, are codes for substances used as food additives, including those found naturally in many foods, such as vitamin C, for use within the European Union (EU) and European Free Trade Association (EFTA).
 Commonly found on food labels, their safety assessment and approval are the responsibility of the European Food Safety Authority (EFSA).
 The fact that an additive has an E number implies that its use was at one time permitted in products for sale in the European Single Market; some of these additives are no longer allowed today.

 Having a single unified list for food additives was first agreed upon in 1962 with food colouring.
 In 1964, the directives for preservatives were added, in 1970 antioxidants were added, in 1974 emulsifiers, stabilisers, thickeners and gelling agents were added as well.

 Numbering schemes

 The numbering scheme follows that of the International Numbering System (INS) as determined by the Codex Alimentarius committee, though only a subset of the INS additives are approved for use in the European Union as food additives.
-Outside the European continent plus Russia, E numbers are also encountered on food labelling in other jurisdictions, including the Cooperation Council for the Arab States of the Gulf, South Africa, Australia, New Zealand, Malaysia, Hong Kong, and India.
+Outside the European continent plus Russia, E numbers are also encountered on food labelling in other jurisdictions, including the Gulf Cooperation Council, South Africa, Australia, New Zealand, Malaysia, Hong Kong, and India.

 Colloquial use

 In some European countries, the "E number" is used informally as a derogatory term for artificial food additives.
-For example, in the UK, food companies are required to include the ‘E Number(s)’ in the ingredients that are added as part of the manufacturing process.
+For example, in the UK, food companies are required to include the "E number(s)" in the ingredients that are added as part of the manufacturing process.
 Many components of naturally occurring healthy foods and vitamins have assigned E numbers (and the number is a synonym for the chemical component), e.g. vitamin C (E300) and lycopene (E160d), found in carrots.
 At the same time, "E number" is sometimes misunderstood to imply approval for safe consumption.
 This is not necessarily the case, e.g. Avoparcin (E715) is an antibiotic once used in animal feed, but is no longer permitted in the EU, and has never been permitted for human consumption.
+Sodium nitrite (E250) is toxic.
+Sulfuric acid (E513) is caustic.

 Classification by numeric range

-NB: Not all examples of a class fall into the given numeric range.
-Moreover, many chemicals, particularly in the E400–499 range, have a variety of purposes.
+Not all examples of a class fall into the given numeric range; moreover, certain chemicals (particularly in the E400–499 range) have a variety of purposes.